Jōdo Shinshū: 15th century

-During the Sengoku period (mid 15th century to late 16th c.), there were also other popular Shin Buddhist organizations, including the radical Ikkō-shū and the martial Ikkō-ikki (一向一揆; "single-minded leagues").
+During the Sengoku period (mid 15th century to late 16th c.), there were also other popular Shin movements outside of the major temple sects, including the Ikkō-shū and the martial Ikkō-ikki ("single-minded leagues").
 The Ikkō-ikki were armed bands of Shin followers that formed throughout the Sengoku period, often for self-defense purposes or in opposition to local governors or daimyō.
+In some cases, these groups took over the local government.
+In the 15th‑century, Kaga region (Fukui Prefecture) Shin followers overthrew the local daimyō and governed the region for almost a century.
 Rennyo tried to negotiate and work with these various factions, while also attempting to mollify the government who feared them.
-At different times in the history of the Honganji, such as during the time of Jitsunyo, and his grandson Shōnyo, the temple leaders worked with these various leagues and helped them organize.
+At different times in the history of the Hongan-ji, such as during the time of Jitsunyo, and his grandson Shōnyo, Shin leaders worked with these various leagues and helped them organize.